code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-12-30-spring-kafka-single-embedded-broker-multiple-tests.md

 ---
-title: "Spring Kafka - Embedded Server Unit Test"
+title: "Spring Kafka - Single Embedded Broker for Multiple Tests"
-permalink: /spring-kafka-embedded-server-unit-test.html
+permalink: /spring-kafka-single-embedded-broker-multiple-tests.html
 excerpt: "A detailed step-by-step tutorial on how to test your application using an embedded Apache Kafka server together with Spring Kafka and Spring Boot."
 date: 2016-10-04
 modified: 2016-10-04